Conversational AI increases political knowledge as effectively as self-directed internet search: Results

-The above results were obtained using LLMs with standard prompts.
-However, models could be prompted to behave in ways that bias the user towards one view or another (persuasion), or to behave 'sycophantically', refusing to contradict the user and reinforcing their existing beliefs.
-Next, thus, we asked whether AI systems prompted in this way might influence political informedness, belief, or trust to a greater extent than search engines.
-In a separate study (\textit{N} = 1,711 final sample), we investigated how LLMs (GPT-4o) prompted to be sycophantic or persuasive affect beliefs in true and false information (and secondary outcomes) relative to an unprompted baseline GPT-4o.
+In Study 3 , a structurally similar RCT to Study 2 (\textit{N} = 1,711 final sample), we investigated how a chatbot (GPT-4o) prompted to be sycophantic or persuasive affect beliefs in true and false information (and secondary outcomes) relative to an unprompted baseline GPT-4o (baseline/control condition).
+Chatbot system prompts were inserted programmatically via the app before the participant's first message, without the participant's knowledge (see Supplementary Information for exact prompts).
 The sycophantic system prompt instructed the LLM to support the users' pre-existing beliefs on the issue, irrespective of whether they agreed or disagreed with the issue (see Supplementary Information Box 1).
-Similarly, the persuasive system prompt instructed the LLM to support a randomly chosen view points (agree/disagree, which correspondeded to the users' pre-existing beliefs in 50\% of the cases, see Supplementary Information Box 2).
+Similarly, the persuasive system prompt instructed the LLM to support a randomly chosen view points (agree/disagree, which corresponded to the users' pre-existing beliefs in 50\% of the cases, see Supplementary Information Box 2).

-The GLM comparison results and parameter estimates obtained were similar to the previous results with standard prompt settings (Fig. \ref{fig:persuasion-sycophancy-models-plot}A-B); no differences were found between prompted vs. unprompted LLMs $\beta_{\mathrm{POST}\times\mathrm{TRUE}\times\mathrm{RESEARCHED}\times\mathrm{PROMPT}} = .03$, 95\%-HPDI [--.06; .12] -- suggesting that even interacting with LLMs prompted to be sycophantic or persuasive did not change participants views above and beyond baseline conversational AI models.
+The GLM comparison results and parameter estimates obtained were similar to the previous results with standard prompt settings (Fig. \ref{fig:persuasion-sycophancy-models-plot}A-B); no differences were found between prompted vs. unprompted LLMs $\beta_{\mathrm{POST}\times\mathrm{TRUE}\times\mathrm{RESEARCHED}\times\mathrm{PROMPT}} = .03$, 95\%-HPDI [--.06; .13] -- suggesting that interacting with LLMs prompted to be sycophantic or persuasive did not change participants views above and beyond the view changes achieved by baseline conversational AI models (and by extension, traditional Google search).

+Participants' debrief ratings of model reliability and agreement did not differ between prompted and unprompted conditions (sycophancy: all $t \leq 0.51$, $p \geq .609$; persuasion: all $t \leq 1.61$, $p \geq .108$), suggesting that participants perceived the prompted and unprompted models similarly.
+It is possible that our sycophancy and persuasion manipulations did not alter model behaviour as strongly as intended: for sycophancy, recent work suggests that question-based interactions substantially attenuate sycophantic behaviour in LLMs even when system prompts instruct otherwise \citep{dubois2026askdonttellreducing}, and participants in our study likely engaged with the chatbot primarily by asking questions.
+For persuasion, the system prompt explicitly constrained the model to use only factual information and logical arguments on well-covered political topics, which may have limited the model's ability to provide unreliable information.